S7 Airlines Flight 778: Accident

 During the commotion, one of the airport's fire trucks had noticed the aircraft's abnormal movement, in which it rolled out in high velocity.
 The chief of the fire truck then decided to follow Flight 778 and notified the observer of the airport's fire brigade about his intention.
-Using a binocular, the observer also decided to follow the aircraft's movement.
+Using binoculars, the observer also decided to follow the aircraft's movement.
 The on-duty air traffic controller, who was observing Flight 778 from the airport's control tower, also noticed that the aircraft was not slowing down.

 In the cockpit, the flight crew quickly became confused as to the nature and extent of the situation.
 The aircraft began to swerve to the left.
 To counter it, the crew stepped on the rudder pedal and the aircraft started to drift to the right.
 The crew then tried to correct it again by fully pressing the left rudder pedal but the aircraft continued to drift towards the right.
 The aircraft then went off the runway at a speed of about 180 km/h and travelled across the airport's grassy area.
 In desperation, Captain Shibanov ordered the engines to be shut down.

-Despite their efforts, the aircraft didn't stop.
+Despite their efforts, the aircraft did not stop.
 The left engine then clipped an antenna of the airport's localizer beacon and also the fences surrounding it.
-It then travelled across a road before it finally smashed onto the airport's concrete perimeter fence at a speed of 180 kph.
+It then travelled across a road before it finally smashed onto the airport's concrete perimeter fence at a speed of 97 knots (180 kph).
 The impact caused the nose gear to collapse.
 The engines detached from the pylons and the aircraft's left wing was sheared off.
 The fuel on the wings then ignited, creating massive burst of flames.
 The cabin lights immediately went out.
 The aircraft then struck rows of private garages and finally stopped.
 The crash immediately killed one woman passenger, while the rest managed to survive with varying degrees of injuries.